121. The Brahmin and his Snake-Son

 "He must marry!" said the mother, so the brahmin visited a distant relative.

-"Let your daughter marry my strong and handsome son!" the brahmin proposed.
+"Marry your daughter to my strong and handsome son!" the brahmin proposed.

 When the bride learned the groom was a snake, she said only, "Let fate bring what it may."

-On their wedding night, the snake turned into a handsome man before her eyes, shedding his skin.
+On their wedding night, the snake turned into a handsome man, shedding his skin as she watched.
 The bride's father threw the snakeskin in the fire, and the couple lived happily ever after.

 Inspired by: The Panchatantra, translated by Arthur Ryder.